Below are links for City of San Diego departments and other local organizations and agencies involved with trees.

 City of San Diego

-- Economic Development – One of the goals of the Economic Development Department’s Sustainability Program is to prepare San Diego to be climate resilient by increasing the urban forest with more street trees and new parks.
+- Sustainability – One of the goals of the Sustainability Department is to prepare San Diego to be climate resilient by increasing the urban forest with more street trees and new parks.

-- Park & Recreation – The Park & Recreation Department oversees more than 40,000 acres of developed and undeveloped open space, more than 340 parks and more than 26 miles of shoreline.
+- Parks and Recreation – The Parks and Recreation Department oversees more than 40,000 acres of developed and undeveloped open space, more than 340 parks and more than 26 miles of shoreline.

 - Planning – Through its Park Planning section the Planning Department reviews projects to ensure adherence to General Plan standards for population-based parks, as well as impacts to the City open space park system, manages updates and amendments to existing park master plans, and prepares community plan recreation elements.
 In addition, master tree planting plans are an integral part of individual community plans.